AkiteruSDA/MegaManX4Practice/README.md

 Known issues:
 -----------
-Loading a previous checkpoint after entering a boss room can mess up enemy graphics in the stage.
+Loading a previous checkpoint after entering a boss room can mess up enemy textures in the stage.
-No intention of fixing this at the moment due to complexity.
+No intention of fixing this at the moment as it is a minor issue and likely complex.